threefoldfoundation/www_docs_threefold_io/docs_website/docs/litepaper.md

 The ThreeFold Platform can provide products and services for this trillion dollar market.

-## Products
+## Mycelium Network Components

-ThreeFold has developed products that make the most of the technology we've built over the years.
+ThreeFold has developed network components that together provide a Web4 layer on top of the existing Internet.

 ### Phones